THE REGIONAL

 30. How Does Swim Lessons Work?

-Each Monday, children are tested and placed in the appropriate swim level.
-During the week, children are taught appropriately.
-At the end of the week, children are retested; some children may remain at their level and some may up move up to the next level.
+Each Monday, children are evaluated and placed in the appropriate swim level.
+During the week, children are taught based on the evaluations.
+At the end of the week, children are retested; some children may remain at their level and some may move up to the next level.

 SWIM BASICS – Recommended skills for all to have around water